SvenGarson/bilby/README.md

       + max width and/or height (pixels and glyphs) i.e. AABB
     - Extended ASCII character set

+- High level implementation plan
+  + [OK] Prepare some glyph designs
+  + [OK] Associate glyph designs with ascii codes i.e. get design for ascii code
+  + Build an RGBA texture for all printable characters and maybe one debuggin character
+  + Associate an ascii code to a certain texture coordinate range
+  + Parse a string into rendering information in terms of triangles; texture data etc.
+  + Build out interface to something usable
+  + Test and finalize

+- Decisions
+  + External buffer VS single, per isntance buffer for render caching
+  + Iterator vs simple struct to iterate the instances as read-only alternative?
+    Iterators will be annoying?

 - Documentation and logic
   + How to use the code, what to link, where to find the required files
   + Which OpenGL texture type to use - 8-bit unsigned RGBA